zautumnz/cozy/README.md

 ## 2.5 Functions

-`monkey` uses `fn` to define a function which will be assigned to a variable for naming/invocation purposes:
+`cozy` uses `fn` to define a function which will be assigned to a variable for naming/invocation purposes: